 Suburban Bedroom Community Requires Strategic Municipal Engineering & Planning Services

-When Snyder & Associates opened its Cedar Rapids office in 1992, the City of Robins quickly hired the firm to act as the city’s engineering representative.
-Initially, our team’s work primarily consisted of development reviews and other day-to-day duties.
-Over the next almost three decades, however, we’ve partnered with the city on many successful projects ranging from street reconstruction, water and sewer planning, and stormwater improvements to recodification and annexation assistance.
-Our involvement as city engineering representative has provided the community the opportunity to carry project history forward through further expansion and development — improving public infrastructure and creating a better quality of life for residents along the way.
+When Snyder & Associates opened its Cedar Rapids office in 1992, the City of Robins quickly hired the firm as its engineering representative.
+Initially, our team’s work consisted of development reviews and other day-to-day duties.
+Over the next almost three decades, however, we’ve partnered with the city on many successful projects ranging from street reconstruction, water and sewer planning, stormwater improvements, and recodification and annexation assistance.
+Our involvement as city engineering representative has allowed the community to carry project history forward through further expansion and development — improving public infrastructure and creating a better quality of life for residents along the way.

-The Snyder & Associates team members assigned to work with the Robins community have forged long-term relationships with city staff throughout this nearly thirty-year partnership.
-These relationships have created continuity and provide us with the insight to develop a better understanding of the goals and direction of the community and its leaders.
-Our staff stays current on the pressing issues through regular attendance of city council and zoning meetings, as a member of the Robins Economic Development Initiative (REDI), and as the city representative to the Corridor Metropolitan Planning Organization (MPO).
+The Snyder & Associates team members assigned to work with the Robins community have forged long-term relationships with city staff throughout this thirty-year partnership.
+These relationships have created continuity and provide us with the insight to understand better the goals and direction of the community and its leaders.
+Our staff stays current on the pressing issues through regularly attending city council and zoning meetings, as a member of the Robins Economic Development Initiative (REDI), and as the city representative to the Corridor Metropolitan Planning Organization (MPO).